Key Takeaways 📈 📊

-Once you have your initial list, you should create an influence map to see how the different groups of technology influencers are connected, either by affinity, follower relationship, or by topic.
+Once you have your initial list, you should create an influence map to see how the different groups of technology influencers are connected by affinity, follower relationships, or by topic.
 You can do this with a platform like Onalytica or most data visualization software.

 In B2B and tech influencer marketing, it’s a best practice to start with topical relevancy.
 This approach begins with analyzing a specific topic, industry, or vertical.
 For example, if you work for an enterprise AI company, you’d want to start with analyzing the artificial intelligence market first.

-The findings should include the top media outlets writing about AI, conversational themes, hidden narratives, influential communities, the top voices leading the AI conversation, and the channels where they have the most authority on the topic.
+The findings should include the top media outlets writing about AI, conversational themes, hidden narratives, influential communities, the voices leading the AI conversation, and the channels where they have the most authority.

-In many cases, the top voices aren’t necessarily the technology influencers you can collaborate with.
-For AI specifically, many of the top influencers are CIOs or technologists that work for some of the largest enterprises globally like IBM, Google, Microsoft, and others.
+Often, the top voices aren’t necessarily the technology influencers you can collaborate with.
+For AI specifically, many top influencers are CIOs or technologists who work for some of the largest enterprises globally, like IBM, Google, Microsoft, and others.
 In the data, you’ll find analysts from firms like Gartner, Forrester, and IDC, which we all know is a much larger budget investment and “pay to play” than even paid influencer marketing.
-The data will also uncover the journalists and reporters that write about artificial intelligence.
-You can’t nor should you even attempt to pay them to write about your company.
+The data will also uncover the journalists and reporters who write about artificial intelligence.
+You can’t, nor should you even attempt to pay them to write about your company.
 They wouldn’t do it anyway.

-In any case, it’s wise to get a complete purview of the AI market for reference and increase your knowledge about the space.
-Another best practice is starting with an “always-on” organic influencer engagement program, which is something you should do whether you collaborate with influencers or not.
+In any case, getting a complete purview of the AI market for reference and increasing your knowledge about the space is wise.
+Another best practice is starting with an “always-on” organic influencer engagement program, which you should do when collaborating with influencers.

 As with most things in life, this methodology has some challenges.
-Many “top tech influencers” are somehow influential on every adjacent topic under the sun.
+Many “top tech influencers” are somehow influential on every adjacent topic.
 You’ll find the same names if you were to analyze Al, 5G, or my personal favorite, “digital transformation.”
 Google “AI Influencer List,” and you’ll see what I mean.

 The second and third lines are geography and language-specific.
 Again, if we are looking to isolate topical relevancy, you’ll want to exclude different parameters that may add spam to your data set.
 I don’t necessarily use these Boolean operators all the time.

 The last line of the Boolean are exclusions.
 In our initial example, we decided to look at AI influencers with expertise and knowledge in enterprise companies.
-So I’ve excluded any mention of small businesses, 5G, and digital transformation.
-You can exclude as many terms and topics as possible to find the most relevant influencers.
+So, I’ve excluded any mention of small businesses, 5G, and digital transformation.
+You can exclude many terms and topics to find the most relevant influencers.